Last updated on April 17th, 2022 at 10:31 pm

 The Diamondback Mason 1 comes with an SR Suntour XCR fork that has a diameter of 34 mm and 120 mm of travel.
 This is ideal for light trail and cross-country riding.

-It comes with a Shimano Deore M6000 drivetrain that provides 10 gears for a wider gear ratio.
-This pairs well with the Tektro mechanical brakes alongside 160 mm rotors that are known for their modulation and affordability.
+It comes with a Shimano Deore M6000 drivetrain that provides ten gears for a wider gear ratio.
+This pairs well with the Tektro mechanical brakes alongside 160 mm rotors known for their modulation and affordability.

-This also runs on 27.5-inch wheels with rims that have a 35 mm double-wall rim with 32 holes configuration.
+This also runs on 27.5-inch wheels with rims with a 35 mm double-wall rim with 32 holes.

 Pros